2017 A Taste of History

 For more information, please contact Tom Izu at 408.864.8986 or firstname.lastname@example.org.

-- 2015 Commemorating the 100th anniversary of the Panama- Pacific International Exposition
+- 2015: Commemorating the Panama- Pacific International Exposition

 Sunken Garden Renovation

-The Sunken Garden Renovation project is complete!
-If you have not seen it, please stop by to step into this historic center of our De Anza landscape.
+- The Sunken Garden Renovation project is complete!
+If you have not seen it, please stop by and step into this historic center of our campus.

-Check out the Historic Review Committee site plan presentation (PDF 20 MB) for a review of how the Sunken Garden was designed to reflect it's original purpose.
+- Check out the Historic Review Committee site plan presentation for a review of how the Sunken Garden was designed to reflect its original purpose.
 Slides include concept drawings and photographs of updated fixtures and native plants planned for the garden.